EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

 — Multilingual

-Tag every resident with their preferred language.
-The next organizer who knocks gets the survey, the script, and the issue framing in Spanish, Mandarin, Vietnamese, Korean, Arabic, or any of the 12 supported languages.
-Communities that get skipped because nobody on the volunteer crew speaks Spanish — those communities don't get skipped anymore.
+Tag every resident with their preferred language and the next organizer who knocks gets the survey, the script, and the issue framing in Spanish, Mandarin, Vietnamese, Korean, Arabic, or any of the 12 supported languages.
+Communities that used to get skipped because nobody on the volunteer crew spoke Spanish — those communities don't get skipped anymore.

 • 12 languages supported EN · ES · ZH · VI · KO · AR · and more